Wallace Tripp: Biography

-Born in Boston, Massachusetts, Tripp grew up in rural New Hampshire and New York City.
+Born in Boston, Massachusetts, June 26, 1940, Tripp grew up in rural New Hampshire and New York City.
 He attended the School of the Museum of Fine Arts, Boston (SMFA) where he studied graphic arts.
 He received a bachelor's degree in education from Keene State College and studied English at the University of New Hampshire.
 He then taught English for three years until choosing to devote himself full-time to illustration.

-For a time, Tripp's ex-wife Marcy ran a publishing house, Sparhawk Books, that published two of his books, Wallace Tripp's Wurst Seller and an illustrated edition of Hilaire Belloc's The Bad Child's Book of Beasts.
-During the 1980s, Tripp worked on an animation project with Richard Purdom's British studio.
-Throughout his career he created many greeting cards for Pawprints, a family-owned business, whose publisher was then wife, Marcy Tripp.
-A lover of classical music and a pilot, Tripp frequently included airplanes and musical references in his illustrations.
-For many years, he built and flew radio-controlled model planes.
-He lived in Peterborough, New Hampshire and had three children, two sons and a daughter.
-He had been retired for over 20 years due to Parkinson's disease.
+Perhaps best known for his children's books, Tripp also illustrated over 600 greeting cards for family-run company Pawprints Greeting Cards, Inc. Marcy Tripp, then-wife and Tripp's agent, ran Pawprints and created the publishing house, Sparhawk Books, that published two of his books, Wallace Tripp's Wurst Seller and an illustrated edition of Hilaire Belloc's The Bad Child's Book of Beasts.
+During the 1980s, Tripp worked on animation projects with Richard Purdum's British studio.
+A lover of word-play, classical music, Tolkien, Shakespeare, and a pilot, Tripp frequently included references to these in his illustrations. in 1969 Tripp send J.R.R.
+Tolkien some of his illustrations for The Hobbit, and the letter Tolkien wrote in return was one of Tripp's prized possessions.
+For many years, Tripp built and flew radio-controlled model planes and sculpted pilot figures in his style.

-On September 9, 2018, the official Wallace Tripp Facebook page announced his death.
+Tripp was diagnosed with Parkinson's disease in 1986 and retired in 2000.
+He died in Francestown, New Hampshire, on September 9, 2018.